 Five books to help entrepreneurs understand the AI era

-In the current era, AI is advancing at full speed.
+In the current era, AI is advancing at full steam.
 However, while everyone is talking about AI, how many people truly understand it?
-Facing the complex and diverse information, entrepreneurs concerned about the progress of AI may inevitably sigh about being "dazzled by the blooming flowers."
-The following five newly published AI-related books are selected to help entrepreneurs comprehensively grasp AI issues, ranging from technical operations, decision-making management, and innovation implementation to deeper political and philosophical reflections and the evolution of the history of civilization.
+Faced with the complex and diverse information, entrepreneurs concerned about AI developments may inevitably feel overwhelmed.
+The following five newly published AI - related books are selected to help entrepreneurs comprehensively grasp AI issues, from technical operations, decision - making management, innovation implementation to deeper political and philosophical reflections and the evolution of the history of civilization.

 #1

-Different from many best-selling AI books that emphasize technological breakthroughs, "The Profitable AI Advantage" sets a clear starting point from the very beginning - AI projects must serve business strategies and profit goals.
+Different from many best - selling AI books that emphasize technological breakthroughs, "The Profitable AI Advantage" sets a clear starting point from the very beginning - AI projects must serve business strategies and profit goals.
 Zwingmann has repeatedly emphasized in his blog that in the past decade, a large number of AI projects were shelved at the "proof of concept" (PoC) stage.
-This is not because the technology is unfeasible, but because these projects have no connection with the company's profitability.
-Therefore, he advocates that companies should first focus on whether AI applications can demonstrate value on the financial statements.
+This was not because the technology was infeasible, but because these projects had no connection with the company's profitability.
+Therefore, he advocates that enterprises should first focus on whether AI applications can demonstrate value on the financial statements.

-The book unfolds in a progressive structure, from identifying business value, laying a solid data foundation, conducting small-scale prototype tests, and organizational collaboration to measuring performance and continuous optimization.
-Zwingmann compares this closed-loop process from value identification to result measurement to the "AI advantage flywheel."
-The book is interspersed with multiple cases from corporate practices, showing how AI creates economic returns in different fields.
-For example, an insurance company improved its premium model by predicting customer churn rate with AI, thereby significantly increasing customer retention; a large pharmaceutical company optimized its clinical trial process with AI, shortening the R & D cycle.
-These examples illustrate Zwingmann's core argument - the AI that can truly bring profits often relies on process reengineering rather than algorithmic breakthroughs.
+The whole book is structured gradually, from identifying business value, laying a solid data foundation, conducting small - scale prototype experiments, organizing collaboration, to measuring performance and continuous optimization.
+Zwingmann compares this closed - loop process from value identification to result measurement to the "AI advantage flywheel".
+The book is interspersed with multiple cases from corporate practices, showing how AI can create economic returns in different fields.
+For example, an insurance company improved its premium model by using AI to predict customer churn rate, thus significantly increasing customer retention; a large pharmaceutical company used AI to optimize the clinical trial process and shorten the R & D cycle.
+These examples reflect Zwingmann's core argument - the AI that can truly bring benefits often relies on process re - engineering rather than algorithm breakthroughs.

 The most insightful part of Zwingmann's work lies in the analysis of organizational culture.
-He believes that the biggest enemy of AI projects is not algorithmic errors, but "managerial inertia" - too many companies regard AI as an outsourced task, allowing the technology and business departments to operate independently.
-Therefore, he advocates cultivating middle - level leaders who understand both business and data in key departments, making AI an integral part of daily business rather than a technical experiment.
-In addition, he also proposes that quantifiable indicators should be established at the beginning of an AI project to ensure that the results can be tracked and the return on investment can be evaluated.
+He believes that the biggest enemy of AI projects is not algorithm errors but "managerial inertia".
+Too many companies regard AI as an outsourced task, allowing the technology and business departments to operate independently.
+Therefore, he advocates cultivating middle - level leaders who understand both business and data in key departments, making AI an integral part of daily business rather than just a technical experiment.
+In addition, he also proposes that quantifiable indicators should be established at the beginning of AI projects to ensure that the results can be tracked and the return on investment can be evaluated.
 These indicators include not only financial dimensions such as cost savings and revenue growth but also business dimensions such as operational efficiency, prediction accuracy, and customer satisfaction.
 In his view, an AI project without a measurement system is just an expensive experiment.

-Compared with those AI books with grand narratives, "The Profitable AI Advantage" does not discuss how AI will change the world but focuses on how AI can create value on the budget sheet.
+Compared with those AI books with grand narratives, "The Profitable AI Advantage" does not discuss how AI will change the world but only focuses on how AI can create value on the budget sheet.
 The writing style of the whole book is clear and well - organized, similar to a business consulting report.
-Its limitation also lies here - it is more inclined to the operational level and pays little attention to the reflections on AI at the organizational, ethical, or social levels.
-However, for entrepreneurs in the AI implementation stage who hope to bridge the "last mile from project to profit," "The Profitable AI Advantage" is undoubtedly a reliable action guide.
+Its limitation also lies here - it is more focused on the operational level and pays less attention to the reflections on AI at the organizational, ethical, or social levels.
+However, for entrepreneurs who are in the stage of AI implementation and hope to bridge the last mile "from project to profit", "The Profitable AI Advantage" is undoubtedly a reliable action guide.

 The Profitable AI Advantage: A Business Leader’s Guide to Designing and Delivering AI Roadmaps for Measurable Results